 Smith had acted magnanimously."

-All cadets in their "plebelan" state suffer what they at the time regard as indignities, but what they subsequently profess to regard as very essential parts of military training.
+All cadets in their "plebeian" state suffer what they at the time regard as indignities, but what they subsequently profess to regard as very essential parts of military training.
 Cadet Smith was from the first doubly "plebelan"-on account of both class and color.
-Lacking the sympathy and society of fellow-cadets, who might have advised him how to treat real or imaginary indignities, he had presented to him the alternative of trying to fight his way through or to submit to everything. way through or to submit to everything.
+Lacking the sympathy and society of fellow-cadets, who might have advised him how to treat real or imaginary indignities, he had presented to him the alternative of trying to fight his way through or to submit to everything.
 He certainly demonstrated a readiness to fight becoming in a soldier, but he appears to have sometimes resented apparent insults where he had not sufficient cause.
 The class which graduates next summer, last week, with mob violence expelled three cadets, expressly because they had practised a petty lying fraud to obtain an indulgence.
 The offending cadets were "expelled," and it was hoped that this action would help to justify the hatred of the colored cadet, and his expected ejection from the Academy.

 Cadet Smith appears to have determined, of his own motion, to employ no counsel in his trial.
-It is stated that, in his previous trial, he was so tenacious in his opinions as to the proper cenduct of his defense that his counsel, Colonel Parsons, finally threatened to withdraw from the case unless his client would pay more deference to his advice.
-In the present trial Smith is distinctly understood to be guided entirely by his own judgment as to the manner of his defense.
-The Judge-Advocate, Lieutenant Gardner is very considerate in dealing with the accused. and, as was his prerogative, has now and then advised him against pressing certain questions.
+It is stated that, in his previous trial, he was so tenacious in his opinions as to the proper conduct of his defense that his counsel. coionel Parsons, finally threatened to withdraw from the case unless his client would pay more deference to his advice.
+In the present trial Smith is distinctly understood to be guided entirely by his own judgment as to the manner

+The Judge-Advocate, Lieutenant Gardner is yery considerate in dealing with the accused, and, as was his prerogative, has now and then advised him against pressing certain questions.
 Smith, however, generally insists, and the Judge-Advocate can but receive the written questions, propound them, and then paste them in the record.
-Yesterday Cadet Smith persisted in calling up the evidence in a former affair with Cadet Anderson, which when it was presented, operated much to his disadvantage before the court, as he was hown by the report of a Cadet-Lleutenaut to ha maliciously kicked a fellow cadet.
-The prose btion will close this morning.
-The defense w fi then begin, and will probably be continued through two or three
+Yesterday Cadet Smith persisted in calling up the evidence in a former affair with Cadet Anderson, which when it was presented, operated much to his disadvantage before the court, as he was shown by the report of a Cadet-Lieutenant to ba maliciously kicked a fellow cadet.
+The prose ation will close this morning.
+The defense will then begin, and will probably be continued through two or three mitted a written explanation.

-General Upton, after the recess of the Court, produced the general delinquency book, and said that in referring back to the delinonencies for September 8, 1870, this report is entered against Cadet T. W. Smith: -"Malicious conduct in ranks at drill P. M.; wilfully kicking file."
-The report is entered in the name of Cadet White.
-For this offense accused sub-Lieut. mitted a written explanation.
+General Upton, after the recess of the Court, produced the general delinquency book, and said that in referring back to the delinquencies for September 8, 1870, this report is entered against Cadet T. W. Smith: -"Malicious conduct in ranks at drill P. M.; wilfully kicking file." be report is entered in the name of Cadet White.
+For this offense accused sub-